coder489/Robo-Advisor/README.md

 conda create -n stocks-env python=3.7 # (first time only) conda activate stocks-env
 ```
+Create a "requirements.txt" file that holds packages for:
+requests
+python-dotenv
+plotly

-From within the virtual environment, install the required packages specified in the "requirements.txt" file you created:
+Then from within the virtual environment, install the required packages specified in the "requirements.txt" file you created:

 ```sh
 pip install -r requirements.txt